oxidecomputer/crucible/tools/README.md

 Various scripts used for Crucible

+## create-generic-sd.sh
+A simple script to create three downstairs regions at var/380[1-3]

 ## downstairs_daemon.sh
 A highly custom script that starts three downstairs in a loop and will keep them restarted when they are killed.
 A bunch of assumptions are made